Biology

 1

-This major requires a minimum of 30 credits in core courses.
-At least 18 of the 30 credits of the required core coursework must be taken at UF.
-Any additional credits remaining after completion of required coursework must be met by taking courses from the approved additional life sciences electives.
-Any additional credits remaining after completion of the required core coursework must be met by taking courses from the approved BA electives in the biological sciences.
+This major requires a minimum of 30 credits in major courses.
+At least 18 of the 30 credits of the major coursework must be taken at UF.
+Any additional credits remaining after completion of the required major coursework must be met by taking courses from the approved Biology BA electives.

 2